cloud-gov/cg-site/_pages/pages/documentation/resources.md

 ## Site configuration

 The site configuration lives in `_config.yml`.
-Some variables have special meaning that tell Federalist how to build your site.
+Some variables have special meaning that tell Pages how to build your site.
 All variables can be used throughout your site like this:

     Contact our agency by email at {% raw %}{{ site.agency_contact.email }}{% endraw %}